jeremylvln/Shulker/docs/src/latest/guide/getting-started/your-first-cluster.md

 ## A _spoon_ of MinecraftCluster

-Everything starts by creating a `MincraftCluster`.
+Everything starts by creating a `MinecraftCluster`.
 As described in the **[Architecture](../architecture)** chapter, it is the most important entity because it is referenced in many other resources.